datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

 Now we've added a point symbol to represent our point element in the plot.
 However it might be more useful to use line symbols in our legend rather than squares to represent the line data.
-We can create line symbols, using using `lty = ()`.
+We can create line symbols, using `lty = ()`.
 We have a total of 6 elements in our legend:

 1. Tower Location